allan-api/consumindo-api/README.md

 A paginação acontece a cada 5 usuários.

-A API está no caminho  http://localhost:8000/api/usuarios pois já estamos com tudo pronto!
+A API está no caminho  http://localhost:8000/api/usuarios